Viterbi School of Engineering

 CSCI 595 Advanced Compiler Design (4) Code generation, data-flow analysis, global optimization, register allocation, data dependency analysis, unimodular transformations, vectorization, parallelization, data and computation decomposition.
 Prerequisite: CSCI 565.

-CSCI 596 Scientific Computing and Visualization (3, Fa) Hands-on training on the basics of parallel computing and scientific visualization in the context of computer simulations in science and engineering.
-Prerequisite: CSCI 101L or CSCI 455x; CSCI 102L; MATH 458.
+CSCI 596 Scientific Computing and Visualization (4) Hands-on training on the basics of parallel computing and scientific visualization in the context of computer simulations in science and engineering.
+Recommended preparation: CSCI 455x and MATH 458.

 CSCI 599 Special Topics (2-4, max 9) Course content to be selected each semester from recent developments in computer science.